 A forward annual growth rate generally predicts and examines a period of time up to five years in the future, while a trailing growth rate is based on a company’s established annual earnings growth over the past year, or the average rate from multiple years.

-You should bear in mind that when you use a firm’s historical information in the PEG ration, you’ll end up with a factual outcome.
+You should bear in mind that when you use a firm’s historical information in the price to earnings to growth ratio, you’ll end up with a factual outcome.